Watchmaker Glossary

 Chain

-Small chain, similar in miniature to a bicycle chain which replaced the gut cord used in primitive watches to connect the rocket to the barrel.
+Small chain, similar in miniature to a bicycle chain which replaced the gut rope used in primitive watches to connect the fusee to the barrel.

-Wheel whose profile, made up of alternating hollows and bumps, regulates the striking of the hours.
+Wheel whose profile, consisting of alternating hollows and bumps, regulates the striking of the hours.

 Lost hinges

 This term refers to invisible hinges for watch cases.
-Lépine was the first to make watch cases with "lost hinges".
+Lépine was the first to create watch boxes with “lost hinges”.

-"Chasing" a stone, in watchmaking, means pressing it into its housing.
-Because of its ease of execution, driving in has replaced crimping.
+To “hunt” a stone, in watchmaking, is to push it into its housing by pressure.
+Due to its ease of execution, driving has replaced crimping.

 Pavement

-Friction pinion driving the timer and supporting the minute hand.
+Friction pinion which drives the timer and which supports the minute hand.

 Kitten

-Metal ring in which is fixed the drilled ruby which serves as a bearing for the pivot.
+Metal ring in which the pierced ruby which serves as a bearing for the pivot is fixed.

-Part thanks to which certain oscillators receive their impulses.
+Part through which certain oscillators receive their impulses.

 Chronocomparator

-Device that allows the watchmaker to quickly test the rate of a watch.
+Device that allows the watchmaker to quickly test the performance of a watch.

 Chronograph

 Watch or device comprising two independent time systems: one gives the time, the other records short times.
-Seconds, minutes and even hours counters are started and stopped on command.
+Seconds, minutes and even hour counters are started and stopped on command.
 They thus make it possible to directly measure the precise duration of a phenomenon.
-Not to be confused with counter or stopwatch.
+Do not confuse with counter or stopwatch.

 Stopwatch

-Watch having passed - in official offices - a control on its accuracy.
-The requirements are very high: a few seconds a day in the most difficult temperature conditions (for mechanical chronometers) and positions usually encountered.
+Watch having passed - in official offices - a performance test for its precision.
+The requirements are very high: a few seconds per day in the most difficult temperature conditions (for mechanical chronometers) and positions usually encountered.

-High-precision timepiece (mechanical or electronic) enclosed in a box, used on ships to determine longitude.
-Marine chronometers with mechanical movements are mounted on gimbals to ensure the horizontal position necessary for their accuracy.
+High precision timepiece (mechanical or electronic) enclosed in a box, used on ships to determine longitude.
+Marine chronometers with mechanical movements are mounted on gimbals to ensure the horizontal position necessary for their precision.

 Water clock.